Shopify vs. WooCommerce

 Shopify is a full-service eCommerce solution. $29 a month includes website hosting, an SSL Certificate, and 24/7 support.

 WooCommerce is a completely different model and, in fact, is very disruptive to the eCommerce market.
 To run an eCommerce website with WooCommerce, first you need to have a website host, then an installation of WordPress, and finally you can install the free WooCommerce plugin.
 It is not a one-stop shop, like Shopify.
-WooCommerce is added on functionality to WordPress.
+WooCommerce is a plugin that adds e-commerce functionality to WordPress.

 How do Shopify and WooCommerce make money?